tominaway1/BeautifulSoupDemo/README.txt

 README.txt

-The assignment: The assignment is to write a script to scrape the budgets of the Academy Award Best Picture winners from Wikipedia.
+The goal is to write a script to scrape the budgets of the Academy Award Best Picture winners from Wikipedia.
 It must use the page http://en.wikipedia.org/wiki/Academy_Award_for_Best_Picture#1920s, follow the link for each year’s winner, and grab the budget from the box on the right of the page, and print out each